-Conference and/or Suspension (1-10 days).
+- a.
+Conference and/or Suspension (1-10 days). - b.
+Inform local police in serious cases.

-6. A. Bullying/Harassment/Intimidation
+6. Bullying/Harassment/Intimidation

 Bullying of a student at school is strictly prohibited.
 For the purposes of this policy, "bullying" shall be defined as:

 Any written, verbal, or physical act, or any electronic communication, that is intended or that a reasonable person would know as likely to harm one or more students either directly or indirectly by doing one or more of the behavior will be disciplined accordingly.
 Bullying is often a series of repeated behaviors which leads to a disruption to the learning environment.